Hossein76530/Air-BnB-Full-Project/README.md

 - Entire homes/apartments are significantly more expensive than private rooms
 - Availability varies depending on location and property type
 - Some areas show higher demand based on listing frequency and pricing patterns

+📂 Dataset

+The dataset used in this project contains Airbnb listings data including:

+Price
+Location
+Room type
+Availability
+Reviews

+(You can add dataset source here if needed)

+🎯 Project Purpose

+The main objective of this project is to demonstrate practical data analysis skills by:

+Extracting insights from real-world data
+Building interactive dashboards
+Communicating findings effectively
+🚀 Future Improvements
+Adding predictive analysis (price prediction using ML) Integrating Python for deeper analysis
+Expanding dataset for more accurate insights